softchris/golang-book/02-data-types/03-maps/README.md

 ## Read a value by key

-Imagine now that we have these two entries, and you want the value given that you have then entry 555404, how would we do that?
+Imagine now that we have these two entries, and you want the value given that you have in entry 555404, how would we do that?
 We use the square brackets like so `[]`:

 ```go
 phonebook[555404] // "Sheriff of Nottingham"